 3. One of the more tense and fascinating storylines was that of fugitive Ronnie Morgan on the run with his ten-year-old daughter Carrie (the aforementioned girl-with-a-rifle from one of the opening scenes of the pilot).
 There is a lot of drama that actually does get explored in their thread, but Ronnie (and the system that still manages to let him down despite the job-and-home-for-all concept) never gets a chance to own his mistakes, face the consequences, and make anything right by his daughter.
 Because: Horror.
 The community never get a chance to show this pair that they care – from Ingrid who tries her level best to talk Ronnie down with compassion and reassurances to Elena who drops everything to take care of Carrie.
 Elena herself shifts from her self-centeredness in that moment and grows as a character, only to devolve into the monster she supposedly once was.
 Because: Horror.

---- This storyline remained the most pure drama for the longest, and there was plenty there to drive it: the danger of polar bears, frost bite, exposure, the danger of Ronnie potentially snapping.
+--- This storyline remained the most pure drama for the longest, and there was plenty there to drive it: the danger of polar bears, frost bite, exposure, the risk of Ronnie potentially snapping.
 All that was required was to follow this thread through to its conclusion with both Carrie and Ronnie returning (together or separately) to face the music.

 And here’s the WTF: Fortitude edition: